As the name suggests, this gorgeous applesauce cake is loaded with sweet fruit puree.

 This applesauce cake is already amazing as it is.
 But there are ways to dress it up for more flavor and a prettier look.

 - Dust it with powdered sugar.
 It’s so easy, but it adds such a nice charm to the cake.

 - Drizzle it with honey.
 Its thick, syrupy consistency adds a nice contrast to the moist and fluffy cake.

 - Top it with sugar glaze.
 Just mix half a cup of powdered sugar and a tablespoon of milk until smooth, then drizzle it over the top.

 - Slather it with cream cheese frosting.
 Beat half a cup of butter with 8 ounces of cream cheese until smooth.
 Add in 2 to 3 cups of powdered sugar, then spread it over the top.

 Can I Make Applesauce Muffins With This?

-Once baked, let the muffins cool in the pan for 10 minutes, and then transfer to a wire rack to cool completely.
+- Let the muffins cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 This recipe makes 12 muffins.

 We are sorry that this post was not useful for you!